robled/formalizer/README.md

 -------
 This is a tool intended to add consistency to your FLAC and MP3 metadata tags as well as the directories and filenames in which they live.
 Many folks obsess over audio ripping and compression techniques, but good, consistent tags are hard to find.

-Many digital audio organization software work differently with regards to tags, so a standard that works well with different software is preferred.
+Available digital audio organization software works differently with regards to tags, so a standard that works well with disparate software is preferred.
 Compromises will be made.
 Sorting is also important, especially via a file browser or command shell.

 Tag Specs
 ---------